 Simple Pesto Tortellini Salad Recipe

-It wouldn’t be summer without sharing a simple pasta salad recipe full of summer veg, fresh flavors and seasonal ingredients!
-Summertime is the best time for fresh, tasty, in season pasta salad recipes that delight.
-If you’ve made my Asparagus and Pea Macaroni Salad, Greek Orzo Pasta Salad or this Lemon Orzo Pasta Salad, you’re going to enjoy this tortellini salad with pesto too!
-Here’s why:
+It wouldn’t be summer without sharing a simple pasta salad recipe full of summer veg, fresh flavors, and seasonal ingredients!
+Summertime is the best time for fresh, tasty, in-season pasta salad recipes that delight.
+If you’ve made my Asparagus and Pea Macaroni Salad, Greek Orzo Pasta Salad, or this Lemon Orzo Pasta Salad, you’ll enjoy this tortellini salad with pesto too!

 - Easy to Make – less than 30 minutes

 Share this delicious pasta salad as a side with your favorite grilled mains or as a main.
 It’s scrumptious with grilled Rustic Sourdough Bread.

 Ingredients You’ll Need

 This pesto is super simple to whip up.
 It’s more economical than store-bought and tastes so fresh.
 But, you can use my Lemon Basil Pesto or Garlic Scape Pesto if you like.
 Just about any homemade pesto would also be quite tasty in this recipe!
 Here’s what you’ll need for the spinach-basil pesto (see recipe card for details):

 - Fresh Garlic

 For the Tortellini Pesto Salad: